qiboteam/qibolab/doc/source/api-reference/qibolab.rst

 Qibolab provides support to different quantum laboratories.

-Each lab is implemented using a :class:`qibolab.platform.platform` object which implements basic features and connects instruments, qubits and channels.
+Each lab is implemented using a :class:`qibolab.platform.Platform` object which implements basic features and connects instruments, qubits and channels.
 Therefore, the ``Platform`` enables the user to interface with all the required lab instruments at the same time with minimum effort.